Tribal elders recall painful boarding school memories - NewsBreak

 They came from different states and different tribes, but they shared the common experience of having attended the schools that were designed to strip Indigenous people of their cultural identities.

-“I still feel that pain,” said 84-year-old Donald Neconie, a former U.S. Marine and member of the Kiowa Tribe who once attended the Riverside Indian School in Anadarko, about 80 miles (129 kilometers) southwest of Oklahoma City.
+“I still feel that pain,” said 84-year-old Donald Neconie, a former U.S. Marine and member of the Kiowa tribe who once attended the Riverside Indian School in Anadarko, about 80 miles southwest of Oklahoma City.
 “I will never, ever forgive this school for what they did to me.

 “It may be good now.
 But it wasn’t back then.”